s-e-r-g/prime-numbers/README.md

 Step 1:
 -------

-* prime-gen - creates first 1 million prime numbers by using simple devision.
+* prime-gen - creates the first million prime numbers by using simple division.